jardondaful/IST-Handbook/README.md

 ## Installation

-To use this React app, you need to have Node.js and npm (Node Package Manager) installed on your machine.
+To use this website, you need to have Node.js and npm (Node Package Manager) installed on your machine.
 You can download and install them from the official Node.js website: https://nodejs.org

 ## Setup